ipay88cambodia/ipay88-ios-sdk/README.md

 # Table of Contents
 ## 1. Requirements
-1. Please share your App Bundle Identifier (AppId) to IPay88 team:
+1. Please share your App Information to IPay88 team:
+    - AppId (App Bundle Identifier)
       - Inside Xcode, Select `Your Project` > TARGETS `Your Target` > Inside Tab `General` > `Identity` > Bundle Identifier `xxx.xxx.xxx`
+    - App Links (Optional)
+      - For navigation back from Bank App to your App after make payment
-2. Then IPay88 team will setup your AppId into IPay88 system to allow you to use IPay88 Mobile Payment channel.
+2. Then IPay88 team will setup your App Information into IPay88 system to allow you to use IPay88 Mobile Payment channel.
 3. And then IPay88 team will share you these credentials:
     - Merchant Code (KHxxxxxx)
     - Merchant Key  (XXxxxxxx)